Fixing the center-of-mass frame of numerical relativity waveforms using the post-Newtonian center-of-mass charge: Modeling COM charge in PN theory

 where we have neglected $\mathcal{O}(\beta^2)$ terms.
 Since we are using PN results, all the charges have expansions in terms of the PN order-counting parameter $x$.
 We use the PN expression of BMS charges for quasicircular nonprecessing systems presented in~\cite{Blanchet:2018yqa, Blanchet:2024mnz}, (we only need up to 3PN order for our level of approximation)

 Upon reexpanding Eq.~\eqref{eq:boosted G} using the PN series in Eq.~\eqref{eq:CoM in PN frame} and Eq.~\eqref{eq:E and J series}, the terms that will have the dominant effect will be

-where we have recombined $\vec{G}$ using Eq.~\eqref{eq:com-to-boost-relation}.
-As mentioned earlier we expect higher PN order corrections to $\vec{G}$ in the direction of $\hat{n}$, and errors in the estimation of $\nu$ obtained from the metadata.
+where we have used $\vec{\mathcal{G}} = \vec{K} + u \vec{P}$ to combine terms.
+As mentioned earlier we expect higher PN order corrections to $\vec{\mathcal{G}}$ in the direction of $\hat{n}$, and errors in the estimation of $\nu$ obtained from the metadata.
 Therefore, we introduce nuisance parameters $\alpha_{i}$ (for $i=1,2$) to account for this difference in amplitude and direction bewteen NR and PN waveforms.
 Finally, we add parameters $\vec{\Delta}$ for the translation of the origin of the CoM at time $u=0$.
 Thus, our fitting function is

-where $|\vec{G}|$ is the magnitude of the leading order term in Eq.~\eqref{eq:CoM in PN frame}.
+where $|\vec{\mathcal{G}}|$ is the magnitude of the leading order term in Eq.~\eqref{eq:CoM in PN frame}.